erbou-sdsc/go-libtorch-tutorial/README.md

 The model is a convolutional neural network with two 2D convolutional layers, each followed by a ReLU activation and max pooling, and then fully connected layers for classification, ending with a softmax activation for multi-class output.

 The model and data are moved to the GPU (if available) in batches (e.g., 64 in the code) to leverage parallel computation during both training and testing.
-The batch size is tunable to optimize performance.
+The batch size is tunable (optional command line argument) to optimize performance.

 ##### CMake